radu-matei/radu-matei.github.io/content/blog/kubernetes-controller-csharp.md

 These fields can be used to encapsulate your own business logic in the custom resource, and describe the desired and current state of the resource.

 And because we want to cast the resources we watch to some C# types, we need to have a class structure for the CRD.
-Luckily, the C# client comes in extrenely handy, and provides us with an object that contains the `apiVersion` and `kind`, in the [`KubernetesObject`][kubernetes-object], and an object that encapsulates the metadata, in [`V1ObjectMeta`][object-meta].
+Luckily, the C# client comes in extremely handy, and provides us with an object that contains the `apiVersion` and `kind`, in the [`KubernetesObject`][kubernetes-object], and an object that encapsulates the metadata, in [`V1ObjectMeta`][object-meta].

 This means that we have to add the `spec` and (optionally) `status` for our CRD, and this is (on a high level) what the `CustomResource` class in the project looks like: